 This is definitely one of the tastiest orange types to drink.
 Its flavor is similar to raspberry, highlighted with a gentle touch of citrus flavor.

 You might run into three common types of blood orange: Tarocco, Sanguinello, and Moro.
-The taste respectively ranges from sweet to tart.
+Their taste ranges from sweetness to tartness, respectively.
 Eating blood oranges raw or juicing them are great ideas for the best flavor.

 People also use these oranges to make marmalade bases, sauce recipes, and desserts.
-Blood oranges are primarily produced in California and Florida in the US as this tree prefers a warm and temperate climate.
+In the US, blood orange cultivation primarily takes place in California and Florida as this tree prefers a warm and temperate climate.

 Navel oranges belong to the Citrus sinensis type, and it has a slightly oval shape (around 4 inches in diameter).
 Its skin is a common bright orange hue that is thick with a pebbly texture.